files-community/Website/src/routes/blog/posts/announcing-files-v2-4-40/+page.md

     <img src="/blog-resources/files2-4-40/EditTags.png" alt="Edit tags." />
 </figure>

-### UI Improvements 🎨
+### Right click context menu 📎
-We’ve also made some UI improvements to make the app more consistent and polished.
+We’ve also made some UI improvements to the context menu starting with the size, in previous versions of Files, the menus height would change when the shell extensions finished loading.
+This behavior was confusing and made the menu frustrating to use.
+In v2.4.40, we added a loading indicator when shell extensions are still loading, not only does the menu height stay the same, it's easier to know when the shell extensions are ready to use.

-One of these improvements is the updated icons in the toolbar and right click context menu.
+Also new in v2.4.40, right clicking on home page widgets will show you the shell extensions.

 We also added some context menu settings to the preferences page allowing you to hide options such as “Open in new tab” and “Open in new window” if you don’t use them often.
 <figure>